 Numbers don’t lie!
 It is the same case with all data.
 All data depicting graphs and charts should do the same too.
 They must maintain data accuracy at all costs.
 After all, what good is a chart if there is no truth in it!

 Data accuracy is like the soul of a chart.
 It shouldn’t be tampered with.
-A graph released by Reuters on Gun Deaths in Florida is a good example to know what not to do with respect to data accuracy.
+A graph released by Reuters on Gun Deaths in Florida is a good example to know what not to do with respect to data accuracy (also consider checking out this career guide for data science jobs).

 Like the case with all things technology, attention retention is an important aspect with graphs.
 Any visual that doesn’t convey the core of its message within 5 seconds is a wasted effort.
 Graphs or charts created using a good quality data visualization software help in retaining the essence of the data and present it in a less than 5-sec format.
 But, relying completely on software is not a great idea.
 You as the creator of a particular chart should be clear about the main idea that you want to convey.